Tropical Storm Alberto blamed for several deaths as it moves in on Mexico's Gulf Coast

 Rain from Alberto was falling on both sides of the border, extending up much of the south Texas coast and south to Mexico's Veracruz state.
 Rainfall and gusty winds were starting to subside for the Texas coast but were forecast to continue through the morning in northeastern Mexico, the hurricane center said.

 As of 5 a.m.
-EDT, the center of Alberto was approximately 40 miles east of Tampico, Mexico and 250 miles south of Brownsville, Texas and was movong west at 50 mph, with sustained maximum winds of 50 mph.
+EDT, the center of Alberto was approximately 40 miles east of Tampico, Mexico, and 250 miles south of Brownsville, Texas, and was moving west at 50 mph, with sustained maximum winds of 50 mph.

 Rainfall from Alberto should start to diminish across southern Texas during the day, with an inch or less expected, the center said, though there could be "a tornado or two across parts of Deep South Texas."